-- Go to the college web page at www.lrcc.edu and click on "Student Information System", and select "Enter Secure Area". - Enter your User ID provided to you by the Admissions Office or the Registrar's Office. - Create your Personal Identification Number (PIN) - 1.
+- Go to the college web page at www.lrcc.edu and click on "Student Information System", and select "Enter Secure Area". - Enter your LRCC ID#.
+Your LRCC ID is the assigned @ number (including the "@" sign).
+If you don't know your College @ID#, email Laconiahelp@ccsnh.edu or contact the Registrar's Office. - Create your Personal Identification Number (PIN) - 1.
 Enter your six digit date of birth (MMDDYY) or the last six digits of your User ID as the PIN.
-You will be prompted to reset/create a new PIN for future access. - 2.
-Use your DOB or last six digits of your User ID as your old PIN, enter a new PIN (must be six numbers; do not use letters or characters), reenter your new PIN. - 3.
+You will be prompted to reset/create a new PIN for future access.

+- 2. Use your DOB or last six digits of your User ID as your old PIN, enter a new PIN (must be six numbers; do not use letters or characters), reenter your new PIN. - 3.
 Choose Security Question Choose a question to reset your PIN in the event you forget it.
 Please use a question with an answer that is private and will not change in the future, such as your mother's maiden name.